 They’re just a solid performer all around honestly.

 Something peculiar though is that the knobs are on the back, so if you want them sitting flush with the wall but want to adjust the sound, you’ll have to move them each time.

 It’s a minor thing, but would have been nice to maybe have controls on the front instead.

 Still it doesn’t really take much away from the experience as these are definitely a quality speaker.

-They’re like a slightly smaller Edifier R1280T basically, with the same quality sound.
+The R980Ts seemed like a slightly smaller version of the Edifier R1280T, with a similar quality sound.

-But the main takeaway here is that if you’re just looking for a set of bookshelf speakers for use in a smaller room that’ll do the job without having to give an arm and a leg in the process to do so, these are a really great choice to go with in my opinion.
+So the main takeaway here is that if you’re just looking for a set of bookshelf speakers to use in a smaller room that’ll do the job without having to give an arm and a leg in the process to do so, these are a really great choice to go with in my opinion.

 - Clean Sound